eficode-academy/ca-project/README.md

 The first step is obvious.
 Put your code under version control and set up a task management system for your project.

+### Waffle.io
+An easy way to create an agile task management setup for your project is to use GitHub issues together with a [waffle](https://waffle.io).
+This allows you to have a full swim lane and track your tasks in a nice visual way that is completely integrated with GitHub.

+Go to [waffle.io](https://waffle.io) and add your repository containing "CoDe Chan" to "your waffle" :).

 ### Task